Learning Mathematics in English at Basic Schools in Ghana: A Benefit or Hindrance?

 Mereku, K. (2003).
 Methods in Ghanaian primary mathematics textbooks and teachers’ classroom practice.
 In J. William (eds), Proceedings of the British Society for Research into Learning Mathematics)pp61-66), 23(2), June 7.

 Mereku, K. D., Amedahe, F. K. and Etsey, K. (2005).
 Opportunity to learn: English and mathematics.
 Report of a Study Conducted on Behalf of Ghana Education Service, Curriculum Research and Development Division (CRDD) to Facilitate the Basic Education Comprehensive Assessment System (BECAS).
-June 27.Accessible at http:// http://www.equip123.net/docs/e2- OTL.pdf
+Retrieved from June 27, 2015, from http:// http://www.equip123.net/docs/e2- OTL.pdf

 Mestre, J.P.(1988).
 The role of language comprehension in mathematics and problem-solving.
 In R.R Cocking and J.P Mestre (eds.)
 Linguistic and cultural influences on learning mathematics:The psychology of education and instruction (pp.201-220).
 Hillsdale, NJ: Lawrence and Erlbaum Associates Inc.